 - 5.5-8.6 mmol/L100-155 mg/dl one to two hours after eating

 - 3.3-5.5 mmol/L60-99 mg/dl before eating

 Be sure to set goals with your doctor ahead of time so you know what an appropriate range is for you.
-Also, if you aren’t on a CGM and pump already, talk to your doctor about the possibility of using these devices as they can be helpful in monitoring and controlling your BGLs.
+Also, if you aren’t on a continuous glucose monitor (CGM) and pump already, talk to your doctor about the possibility of using these devices as they can be helpful in monitoring and controlling your blood glucose levels (BGLs).
 Remember that a healthy, pre-planned diet can also help you mange BGLs as you can anticipate how you will respond to the food you’re consuming.
-Exercise can also reduce the need for insulin, helping you to stay healthy for your baby while naturally lowing your blood sugar.
-(Be sure to always consult a doctor before making changes to your lifestyle.)
+Exercise can also reduce the need for insulin, helping you to stay healthy for your baby while naturally lowering your blood sugar.
+(Be sure to always consult a doctor before making changes to your lifestyle).

 2. Find a doctor and see her/him often

 You’ll need to monitor your health and your baby’s health more often, so align yourself with doctors you trust and who ideally have experience with mothers who have type 1.
 If you are planning a pregnancy, you should have a pre-pregnancy exam that includes the following: